What are the Best Texas Medical Schools?

 Sam Houston State University College of Osteopathic Medicine

 This is a recently-established medical school founded in 2019.
-It’s the third osteopathic medical school in Texas, and it has a small, focused, and tight-knit community of doctors, students, and patients that learn from each other.
+It’s the third osteopathic medical school in Texas, and it has a small, focused, and tight-knit community of doctors, students, and patients who learn from each other.

 Requirements